Rudy-Castan-DigiPen-Teaching/game-jams/jams/2025/feb.md

 The player should find the camoflaged bushes and acquire items.

 Mace which ends the game is also included in item packages.

+We tried to add protect components by using gems, but chased by the time, we couldn't made it
+But we added finding component as using bushes.
+This was my first game jam event, though I was shy during game jam, this winter game jam really helped me a lot.
+I could experience more team projects, studying last semester thing and made compassion about making games.
+Thank you Mr.Rudy, I'd really like to join next gamejam as a better person!!

 [Windows Version](feb/gamejam2025winter-castledefense/gamejam2025winter-castledefense.zip)